The Umbrellas Project

 I was born and raised in Bakersfield, California, 45 miles north of the Umbrella installation.
 I left for Los Angeles in 1975 to begin my third year of college.

-I used my photographs of the Umbrellas taken in 1991 and photographs I’ve taken of my old hometown from 1984 through 2011 to create this re-imagining as a tribute to the 20th Anniversary of the event.
+I used my photographs of the Umbrellas, also included in this series, taken in 1991 and photographs I’ve taken of my old hometown from 1984 through 2011 to create this re-imagining as a tribute to this monumental event.

 Click on the images for more information.